F-I-D-O/Manuals/manuals/Programming/Git.md

 Git Large File Storage is a system for storing and versioning large files in git repositories.
 One of the main use cases is to store experiment code and data in one place.

+Note that **with publicaly available repository hosting services like GitHub, the git LFS has severe limitations preventing almost any practical use.** (see [limitations](#git-lfs-limitations))

 First, **install Git LFS** in the system:

 1. Run the installer downloaded from the [homepage](https://git-lfs.github.com/)